 The Education – Health Connection

 Good health is critical to ensuring that students can make the most of their educational opportunities.
 A foundation of good nutrition and physical activity enriches students’ readiness to learn.
-A school environment that supports students’ social and emotional well-being will propel young people to do better on all levels of academic achievement: academic performance, classroom behavior, and cognitive skills and attitudes needed to maintain their health and happiness throughout life.
+A school environment that supports students’ social and emotional well-being ensures that young people develop the cognitive skills and attitudes needed to maintain their health and happiness throughout life.

 A healthy school workplace also helps retain teachers and staff, reduces stress, boosts job satisfaction and supports employees to perform at their best.
 They are absent fewer days and more likely to stay in their positions, creating the continuity and stability that’s essential for students’ success.
 Teachers and staff are also influential role models for students.

-Evidence also shows that educational attainment often leads to better career outcomes: better jobs, higher income earnings, and better access to resources that reinforce health.
+Health impacts educational attainment.
+And evidence shows that more education often leads to better health and career outcomes: better jobs, higher income earnings, and better access to resources that reinforce health.

 Research Supporting the Education – Health Connection